Personal Injury & Medical Malpractice Lawyers

 Call Now

-Since the landmark Supreme Court of Canada decision in Menow v.
+Since the landmark Supreme Court of Canada (“SCC”) decision in Menow v.
 Jordan House Ltd, 1974 SCR 239 (CanLII), courts have held that commercial hosts, such as bars and restaurants, owe a duty of care to their guests.
 If, for example, a patron consumes several pints throughout an evening, their bartender must intervene if the guest stands, jingles their car keys, and proceeds to an exit.

 While both case law and legislation comprehensively define commercial host liability, the rules are far less clear regarding social host liability, an area of Canadian civil law which aims to hold hosts responsible for the safety of their guests.

-Liability for alcohol-related injuries
+Liability for Alcohol-Related Injuries:

 After Childs, plaintiffs who allege social host liability have attempted to prove that 'something more' existed in the circumstances of their case.
 Case law has established that either an inherently risky party setup or a paternalistic relationship owed from host to guest can create this 'something,' as in the Ontario Court of Appeal case Wardak v.
 Froom, 2017 ONSC 1166 (CanLII).